Sarah Ngọc Lưu ✯ social practice

 Radio

-These collages in particular (down below) were made to rally for “Radio” to be kept in the renaming of the RTVF (Radio, Tevelsion, Video and Film) Department at SJSU as they combined the major with the dance program.
-The “R” in RTVF was one of the biggest signifiers of the existence of our student-run non-profit 60-something year old radio stationand it was under threat!
+The “R” in RTVF was one of the biggest signifiers of the existence of our student-run non-profit 60-something year old radio station and it was under threat!
 These flyers were duplicated and posted around campus.
-Unfortunately, SJSU still decided to proceed forward, and renamed the Department of Radio, Television, Video and Film to the Department of Film, Theater and Dance.
+(Unfortunately, the Deciding Institutional Forces of San Jose State University still decided to proceed forward without consideration, and renamed the Department of Radio, Television, Video and Film to the Department of Film, Theater and Dance, taking the ‘R’ out.)

-Growing up in the South Bay, I noticed a lack of DIY spaces in SJ for all ages to enjoy live music.
+One of the many things discussed within the station and my friends was a lack of DIY spaces in San Jose for all ages to enjoy live music.
 With the help of my friend+assistant, Allyssa Demarchena, we teamed up with our community to throw a few shows to spotlight the local scene.
-KSJS’s subversive rock department hosted shows at Limo and After Hours (R.I.P. to both).
+KSJS’s subversive rock department hosted shows at Limo and After Hours (R.I.P. to both.
+They got shut down within a year or so...).
 These shows were a great opportunity for us to pass out some zines we had made to push our existence out there, so we tabled at each event!
-All money KSJS made from these shows were evenly split and given to each band that played.
+The money made from these shows were evenly split and given to each band that played.

-In addition to the two shows we did in SJ, we also collaborated with KSFS (San Francisco State) and KDVS (UC Davis) for a Battle of the College Radios!
+In addition to the two shows we did in San Jose, we also collaborated with KSFS (San Francisco State) and KDVS (UC Davis) for a Battle of the College Radios.
 Allyssa and I tabled with prints, patches, and printed clothing that we made with our peers from one of the print workshops we held.

 My last live broadcasted show with KSJS was called ‘poseur: wrapped up’.
 Playing artists from Sky Ferreira to Japanese Breakfast, I showcased how much my taste evolved since my passion in music began.
 Within my final broadcast I honored the veterans that came from the Rookie Mag 8tracks playlists that I obsessedly blasted on repeat in middle school (Frankie Cosmos, the Front Bottoms, Starry Cat, Tigers Jaw), danced to my personal throwback hits from high school (5 Seconds of Summer, Catfish and the Bottlemen, Small Crush) and celebrated the best years of my college experience with some of my absolute favorites (Chairlift, ESG, baby guts).
 But I mean, you can check the whole order of operations yourself.
 I was graduating college!
 The nosalgia of it all hit me hard...